HarvestMoon64Recomp/HarvestMoon64Recomp/README.md

 #### Linux and Steam Deck Support
 A Linux binary as well as a Flatpak is available for playing on most up-to-date distros, including on the Steam Deck.

 To play on Steam Deck, extract the Linux build onto your deck.
-Then, in desktop mode, right click the Zelda64Recompiled executable file and select "Add to Steam".
+Then, in desktop mode, right click the HarvestMoon64Recompiled executable file and select "Add to Steam".
 From there, you can return to Gaming mode and configure the controls as needed.
-See the [Steam Deck gyro aim FAQ section](#how-do-i-set-up-gyro-aiming-on-steam-deck) for more detailed instructions.

-## Planned Features
-* QOL features from Harvest Whisperer's decomp branch in the form of a mod

 ## FAQ